ben-rowan/csv2json/README.md

 ### Header

-If you pass the `-h` or `--header` flags to `csv2json` the first line of input will be parsed as a CSV header based on the following grammar.
+If you pass the `-h` or `--header` flags to `csv2json` the first line of input will be parsed as a CSV header as defined by the following grammar.

 #### header